 Map 61 of the TOP 100 blue series (now superseded)

 In the morning the flooding had receded somewhat, leaving the ground sodden but not inundated.

 On the door of the shower block was a notice warning of possible evacuations, but the danger had passed and we had breakfast with no trouble at a table, then managed to pay at the office (€10) on our way out.

 Up in the village we got bread and croissants at the boulangerie and took them across the road to the bar.
 It was too cold to be outside, but we admired the little square through the window.

 It was more appealing than we remembered, and the sight of it made us happy to be back in la France Profonde.

-There was no GR, PR, GRP or even a farm road to make use of, so we had to go along the highway, although there was very little traffic and parts of it had an old road to walk on beside the new.
+Leaving the village, there was no GR, PR, GRP or even a farm road to walk on, so we had to go along the highway, although there was very little traffic and parts of it had an old road to walk on beside the new.
 The railway line was always close by.

 We climbed to the sturdy hamlet of Moriez, then descended gradually beside a rushing stream.
 The sun was strong but the air was cold and we made short work of the 13 kilometres to Barrême, arriving at noon.

 Luckily the little shop in the church square stayed open until 12:15, so we just had time to lay in some lunch supplies before retiring to the bar opposite for a welcome coffee.
 The trees in the square were a demonstration of the hidden savagery in the French psyche, which only comes out when they lop a tree.

 On a wall near the square was a plaque commemorating Napoléon’s overnight stay there in 1815.